dimkasta/F3-UAM/README.md

 ##Usage

-All WebUAM functions are now static so there is no need for extra initialization code.
+All WebUAM functions are now static so there is no need for extra initialization code in your index.php.

 ###DB Table Creation